zoe-1/usergt/guides/lifecycleBigPicture.md

 The six general pre-defined steps do not operate in a vacuum.
 They respond to how you configure the server, connections, and routes.
-[hapi lifecycle documentation](https://hapijs.com/api#request-lifecycle) gives more details and describes fifteen pre-defined steps.
+[hapi lifecycle documentation](https://hapijs.com/api#request-lifecycle) gives more details and describes fifteen pre-defined steps versus six.
 The below diagram shows all fifteen pre-defined steps, the six general pre-defined steps, and the six optional extension points.

 ### Lifecycle Details Diagram